hteumeuleu/caniemail/_features/html-select.md

 }
 notes: ""
 notes_by_num: {
   "1": "Buggy.
 Works if the email is shorter than the viewport.
-Otherwise the screen goes blank when the `<select>`.` is in focus"
+Otherwise the screen goes blank when the `<select>` is in focus."
 }
 ---